timedtext/expo-config-plugin-ios-share-extension/README.md

 # expo-config-plugin-ios-share-extension

 This extension allows you to easily add your applications icon to the iOS share sheet of other applications like Safari.
-It wil handle (nearly) all the for you, like registering the iOS Share Extension and enables Deep Linking.
+It wil handle (nearly) all the configuration for you, like registering the iOS Share Extension and enables Deep Linking.

 ## Installation